Cyril Smith’s 1934 song resuscitated for Hallowe’en.

 ALWYN TURNER listens to the stars of the 1960s – from Dusty to the Bonzos – sing songs from the music halls.

-On the 50th anniversary of Aberfan, an extract from JOHN SUMMERS’s novel The Disaster.
+Remembering the Aberfan disaster in 1966, an extract from JOHN SUMMERS’s novel The Disaster.

 He won Olympic medals, helped create the Commonwealth Games and, er, taught ALWYN TURNER.